kubeflow/kubeflow/user_guide.md

 ks env add nocloud
 ```

-The default KubeFlow deployment will be suitable for this no cloud environment so you can just deploy the core components
+The default Kubeflow deployment will be suitable for this no cloud environment so you can just deploy the core components

 ```
 ks apply nocloud -c kubeflow-core